appacademy/graduated-job_seeker-program/week-2/javascript_trivia/README.md

 Whenever we are answering technical questions, we should always keep the following in mind:

 * **Simple and concise answers:** There's no need to go in depth.
-Try to keep your answers in one sentence.
+Try to keep your answers to one sentence.
 If the interviewer wants you to go more into depth, they will ask you to.
 * **Examples:** In some cases, a single sentence isn't enough, or perhaps your understanding of a concept isn't 100%.
-In those cases use an example of whatever the answer is to the question, but try to keep the example in as few sentences as possible. as well.
+In those cases use an example of whatever the answer is to the question, but try to keep the example in as few sentences as possible as well.
 * **Be honest:** Do not try to answer if you know you do not have the answer.
 Dead air when you are grasping for an answer (especially over the phone) is never helpful.
 State confidently that you are not familiar with the answer and let the process continue.
 * **KEEP STUDYING!** At the end of the day, the only sure fire way to get better is to keep studying.
 We can never know all the answers, but we can always learn more.

 ## Instructions:

+For today's technical trivia event:

-* Groups of three will ask one another trivia in four rounds.
+* Groups of three will ask one another trivia in three rounds.
 * for each round:
   * One person will ask the questions
   * One person will answer the questions
-  * One person will be score keeper, keeping track of how many answers are correct and the time.
+  * One person will be score keeper, keeping track of how many answers are correct.
 Correct answers are at the score keeper's discretion.
-* Answerers will have a maximum of ten minutes to answer as many questions as they can.
+  * Answerers will have a maximum of 8 minutes to answer as many questions as they can.
+The person asking the questions will monitor time.
-* After the first three rounds, the two participants with the highest scores will take turns answering trivia Spelling-Bee style while the other participant asks the questions.
+* After the first three rounds, the participants from each group with the highest score will take turns answering trivia Spelling-Bee style while the moderator asks them questions one by one.
-* If one player misses a question, the other player has the opportunity to answer.
-If the second player answers correctly, they are the winner!
+* If a player cannot answer their question or answers incorrectly they will be disqualified.
+If there are only two participants left, and a participant cannot answer their question, the same question will be asked to the other participant.
+If neither can answer the question, both will stay in the game and a new question will be asked.
 * Questions are asked until a winner is declared.
 * Questions are different for each round and will vary in difficulty.